Southern bluefin tuna: Convention for the Conservation of Southern Bluefin Tuna

 In 1994, the Convention for the Conservation of Southern Bluefin Tuna formalised existing voluntary management measures between Australia, New Zealand and Japan.
 The Convention created the Commission for the Conservation of Southern Bluefin Tuna (CCSBT).
 Its objective was to ensure, through appropriate management, the conservation and optimum utilisation of the global fishery.
 The convention applies to southern bluefin tuna (Thunnus maccoyii) throughout its entire migratory range, rather than within a specified geographic area.
 South Korea, Taiwan, Indonesia and the European Union have since joined the Commission and South Africa and the Philippines are cooperating with it as non-members.
 The CCSBT is headquartered in Canberra, Australia.

 Current quota limits were reduced in 2010 to reflect the vulnerable nature of wild stocks.
 Quotas for the 2010/2011 seasons were reduced to 80% of years previous.
 The global total allowable catch (TAC) was reduced from 11,810 tonnes from the previously allocated global TAC to 9,449 tonnes.
 After the quota reduction, Australia had the highest "effective catch limit" with 4,015 tonnes, followed by Japan (2,261), Republic of Korea (859), Fishing Entity of Taiwan (859), New Zealand (709), and Indonesia (651).
 Fishing pressure outside the allocated global TAC remains a major concern.
 The Australian government stated in 2006 that Japan had admitted to taking more than 100,000 tonnes over its quota over the previous 20 years.
-The reduced quotas reflected this, with Japan's cut by half, as supposed punishment for over-fishing.

 Australia's quota bottomed out at 4,015 tonnes pa in the 2 years ending 2010/11, then increased to 4,528 tonnes in 2011/12, and 4,698 tonnes in 2012/13.